openvstorage/ovs-documentation/Installation/geoscale.md

 apt-get install volumedriver-no-dedup-server
 apt-get install openvstorage-backend
 ```

-**NOTE:** The above steps will install the Volume Driver without deduplication (better performance, smaller metadata footprint).
-To install the Volume Driver with deduplication functionality use `apt-get install volumedriver-server`.

 -   Initialize the Open vStorage software on each controller by executing in the shell:
 ```
 ovs setup